 Visiting Amsterdam for a week means you have more than enough time to visit various museums.
 After your time in the Rijksmuseum, you can walk for just 2 minutes and then explore the Van Gogh Museum for the ultimate museum day.
-This museum outlines the life of famous artist Vincent Van Gogh in a museum that shows his work as he progressed through his life.
+This museum outlines the life of the famous artist Vincent Van Gogh in a museum that shows his work as he progressed through his life.

 Vondelpark is like Central Park but for Amsterdam.
 It is a huge park with paths, green space, a rose garden, and even two restaurants.
 No visit to Amsterdam is complete without exploring this park and soaking in the natural beauty of the city.

 Leidseplein is a lively square in Amsterdam that is home to a ton of bars, restaurants, and clubs.
 It is the perfect place to grab a drink and people-watch or head for a fun night out.

 Amsterdam for a week: Day 4

 The Heineken Experience is a fun museum in Amsterdam that teaches you about the brewing process behind the Netherlands’ most famous beer: Heineken!
-Here you will learn about the brewing and get to sample a few glasses of fresh Heineken.
+Here you will learn about brewing and get to sample a few glasses of fresh Heineken.

-Amsterdam is home to its very own Botanical Gardens called Hortus Botanicus.
+Amsterdam is home to its very own Botanical Garden called Hortus Botanicus.
 These gardens date back to 1638 when they were used to grow medicine.
+Th

 Street Market Shopping